The Family SSAS

 What happens when a Family SSAS member dies?

 The SSAS is an asset that can be handed down through the generations.
 If a SSAS member dies, beneficiaries can quickly and easily receive benefits and assets.
-With very few exceptions, there is no inheritance tax as the SSAS is not part of the estate, but a pension.
 The fund can continue to be held and passed down through the generations, as long as the funds last.

 A successful SSAS with long-term investments and strategies can last for many generations, providing valuable benefits and securing assets.
 Beneficiaries are immediately entitled to draw benefits, regardless of age.